 The River Lee was surveyed in areas between the Lee Fields at Hollymount and the Kingsley Hotel area.
+It tributaries were surveyed as follows: Curragheen - between the Carrigrohane bridge and the Lee Fields GAA pitches; the Bride North - between the N20 culvert and Orchard Court; Glasheen - single site at Ashbrook; Glenamought - upstream of its confluence with the Bride North (refer to figure 2.1 for all sampling locations).
 Somewhat unsurprisingly, the River Lee yielded the greatest diversity of fish species during the surveys, with eleven recorded in total through electro-fishing.
-Notably, good stocks of Atlantic salmon parr (electrofishing) and migrating adults (dive survey) were recorded.
+Notably, good stocks of Atlantic salmon parr (electro-fishing) and migrating adults (dive survey) were recorded.
 The River Lee is an important salmon fishery and the presence of good numbers of juvenile salmon and adults is indicative of a healthy fish population.
-The entire River Lee channel supports Atlantic salmon and the most important fishery exists at Inniscarra Dam, where smolts are released from the hatchery at Carrigadrohid to help sustain the ESB managed fishery.
-The Shournach and west Bride River tributaries downstream of the dam still receive runs of wild adult salmon during the spring and late summer (per. obs.).
-Given that the river has a well preserved riparian corridor between the Carrigrohane Weir and Inniscarra Dam in addition to limited encroachment on the river, it retaind a very natural and swift flowing profile.
+The entire River Lee channel supports Atlantic salmon and the most important fishery exists at Innishcarra Dam, where smolts are released from the hatchery at Carrigadrohid to help sustain the ESB managed fishery.
+The Shournagh and west Bride River tributaries downstream of the dam still receive runs of wild adult salmon during the spring and late summer (per. obs.).
+Given that the river has a well preserved riparian corridor between the Carrigrohane Weir and Innishcarra Dam in addition to limited encroachment on the river, it retained a very natural and swift flowing profile.
 The dive survey did however reveal that nutrient enrichment was a problem on the River Lee.
 Large mats of Cladophora blanket weed formed in the slower moving stretches where nutrients settled out of suspension and facilitated algal growth.
 This was accompanied by large densities of grazing pond snails.
 None the less despite evident elevations in nutrient levels, good numbers of salmonids remained present.

 No lamprey species were recorded from the two electro-fishing sites or during the dive survey.
 However, this is likely reflective of the lack of suitability of the sites surveyed (lack of soft sediment for ammocoetes) as opposed to their absence in the river.
-The construction of Inniscarra Dam in 1956 imposed a significant barrier to upstream migration of lamprey (and eel and salmonids, incidentally) in the Lee system (Igoe et al., 2004).
+The construction of Innishcarra Dam in 1956 imposed a significant barrier to upstream migration of lamprey (and eel and salmonids, incidentally) in the Lee system (Igoe et al., 2004).
 However, both brook and river lamprey (Lampetra spp.) are known in the lower river below this barrier (Igoe et al., 2004; Kelly et al., 2008; 2010), as are sea lamprey which have been observed spawning below the Lee Fields Weir (R. Macklin, pers. obs).
 Indeed, lamprey ammocoetes (Lampetra spp.) were the most frequently recorded species (n=97) at the Lee Fields site during the most recent Water Framework Directive fisheries assessment (Kelly et al., 2010).

 Roach (Rutilus rutilus) are a relatively recent introduction to the Lee system (c.
 2008; Brazier & Macklin, unpublished data) and juveniles were recorded at the Lee Fields site.
-Roach are considered an invasive fish species under articles 49 & 50 of the EU habitats Directive and the spread of this non-native species in the River Lee is cause for concern with regards to inter-specific competition with Brown trout and Atlantic salmon.
-Pike (Esox lucius) were not recorded during the surveys but are known to be present in the river downstream of Inniscarra Dam in low densities (B. Brazier, R. Macklin pers. obs.).
+Roach are considered an invasive fish species under articles 49 & 50 of the EU habitats Directive and the spread of this non-native species in the River Lee is cause for concern with regards to inter-specific competition with brown trout and Atlantic salmon.
+Pike (Esox lucius) were not recorded during the surveys but are known to be present in the river downstream of Innishcarra Dam in low densities (B. Brazier, R. Macklin pers. obs.).
 Whether pike are present in adequate numbers to assist in control of the expanding roach population of the lower Lee remains to be seen.